PLI Surrender Value Calculator – Calculate Your PLI Policy Value in Seconds

 The PLI Surrender Value Calculator helps Postal Life Insurance policyholders instantly estimate how much their policy is worth if surrendered before maturity.
 The surrender value is calculated using the formula:

-You can use it once your policy has been active for at least 2 years (for terms under 10 years) or 3 years (for terms of 10 years or more).
+You can use it once your PLI policy is in force with at least 36 premiums paid (i.e., 3 years) before surrender value is available.
 The calculator factors in your policy type, duration, and bonuses to show your payout in seconds.
 Note that Sumangal (Anticipated Endowment) and Bal Jeevan Bima (Children’s Policy) are not eligible for surrender.

 Last winter, Rajesh found an old envelope tucked between his father’s account papers.
 Inside was a faded policy bond from the Postal Life Insurance office, signed decades ago.
 He quickly checked the date and saw that the policy had matured.
 He called the post office, waited through long queues, filled out forms, and still couldn’t get a clear number.
 How much surrender value did that old PLI policy actually hold?